Looking to treat addiction without going to rehab? Then check out these researched and peer-reviewed rehab alternatives

 Considering that Americans spent upwards of $21 billion on rehab in 2003 alone, it might not be for everyone.
 Specifically, it might not be for people who are not rich.

 Unfortunately, traditional rehab is not always affordable.
 Not only can it be expensive, but not all employers allow patients to miss weeks or months of work even if the reason is you are going through alcohol rehab recovery.
 Thankfully, there are other options for treating addiction.
 It’s 2020 and alternative medicine is becoming more popular by the day.

 If you’re looking for a different kind of treatment, check out the 5 rehab alternatives below.

 - Support Groups

 Alcoholics Anonymous is one of the most well-known support groups for addiction, but it is by no means the only one.
-There are other peer groups out there dedicated to help people stop drinking or doing drugs.
+There are other peer groups out there dedicated to helping people stop drinking or doing drugs.

 Both Alcoholics Anonymous and Narcotics Anonymous are free to the public and use a 12-step program to manage addiction.
 There are even more niche groups like Wellbriety for Native Americans and Women for Sobriety.